deniederhut/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 A browser or the edX mobile app emits these events when a user interacts with a video.
 When users use a browser to stream video files, the browser emits the events.
-When users use the edX mobile app to download course videos for offline viewing on a mobile device, the mobile app emits the events.
+When users use the edX mobile app to download course videos for off line viewing on a mobile device, the mobile app emits the events.

-When a user interacts with a video file offline using the edX mobile app, note that the app can only forward its events during the next connection opportunity.
+When a user interacts with a video file off line using the edX mobile app, note that the app can only forward its events during the next connection opportunity.
 As a result, the date and time in the event's ``time`` field can be different from the date and time in the ``context.received_at`` field.
 Data